-Do not use aft cleats when fastening boat to trailer.
-The end covers of the rub rail can be broken under pressure from fastening stripes.
-Use the hooking eyes located under the hull.
+Do not use aft cleats when fastening the boat to a trailer.
+The end covers of the rub rail can break from the fastening straps under pressure.
+Use the fastening eyes in the bow and in the aft.

 The stepped hull has sharp edges which can easily get damaged.
 Handle the boat with care: